clrnd/win95-maze-rs/README.md

 ### Walker

-To know where to move the camera when navigating the maze, we have a `Walker`:
+To know how to move around the maze, we have a `Walker`:

 ```rust
 pub struct Walker<'a> {